envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is the purpose of defining a SARIF category?

-a) Use the category to distinguish between multiple analyses for the same tool or commit, but performed on different languages or different parts of the code.
+a) Use a different category for each file that has been analyzed to easily track back the vulnerabilities to the files that contain them.

-b) Use the category to distinguish files that have been analyzed from files that have not been analyzed.
+b) Use the category to distinguish files that contain vulnerabilities from files that do not contain vulnerabilities.

-c) Use the category to distinguish files that contain vulnerabilities from files that do not contain vulnerabilities.
+c) Use the category to distinguish between multiple analyses for the same tool or commit, but performed on different languages or different parts of the code.

-d) Use a different category for each file that has been analyzed to easily track back the vulnerabilities to the files that contain them.
+d) Use the category to distinguish files that have been analyzed from files that have not been analyzed.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Use the category to distinguish between multiple analyses for the same tool or commit, but performed on different languages or different parts of the code.